abraham3333/LLM_Pandas_Real_Estate/README.md

 - **Query Pipeline Setup**: The query pipeline is set up using the Llama Index library to handle natural language queries and generate corresponding Python code.
 - **Query Execution**: The entered query is processed, and the result is displayed.

+## 🔍 Example Queries

+You can perform various operations on the dataset using natural language queries.
+Here are a few examples:

+- **Average Calculation**: "What is the average price of houses in Manhattan?"
+- **Filtering**: "Show me houses with more than 3 bedrooms."
+- **Correlation**: "What is the correlation between house price and number of bedrooms?"
+- **Summary Statistics**: "Give me the summary statistics for house prices."

 ## 🤝 Contributing

 Feel free to fork this repository and submit pull requests.
 For any issues or feature requests, please open an issue on the GitHub repository.